 Another advantage of contractors is that they’re often specialists in very tight niches.
 For example, instead of hiring a marketing professional who can help you with all aspects of the field, you can work with someone who exclusively runs Facebook ad campaigns or who only works within one specific sector.

 It’s helpful to think of the recruitment process as a sales or marketing exercise.
 Your aim isn’t to find the best talent out there, it’s to attract them by making the opportunity you provide seem as interesting as possible.

 What’s the mission of your nonprofit?
 How do you hope to make a difference in the world, and how can the applicant feel like they’re playing a part in that?

-Don’t just assume that labelling yourself as a “nonprofit” will bring the right people to you, or even the surface-level aim of your organization.
-Two nonprofits trying to tackle climate change might have a completely different vision – maybe one wants to use technological solution while the other favors a zero waste approach.
+Don’t just assume that labeling yourself as a “nonprofit” will bring the right people to you, or even the surface-level aim of your organization.
+Two nonprofits trying to tackle climate change might have a completely different vision – maybe one wants to use a technological solution while the other favors a zero-waste approach.